effekseer/Effekseer/docs/Development/CodingRule_En.md

 A coding rule is conforming to clang-format settings.

-Please apply clang-format for only new codes as far as you can.
+Please apply clang-format for only new or fixed codes as far as you can.

 Naming rule as follows.